tadeassoucek/aidapdf/README.md

     info (i)            print info about the PDF file extract (x)         extract text, attachments and graphics from PDF file edit (e)            edit the PDF file
-    explode             divides the PDF file into files of N pages each merge (m)           meges multiple PDF files
+    explode             divide the PDF file into files of N pages each merge (m)           merge multiple PDF files into a single file

 options:
   -h, --help            show this help message and exit